immunefi-team/Bounty_Boosts/Alchemix/30584 - [SC - Insight] Invalid check to make sure Minter is already in....md

 # Invalid check to make sure Minter is already initialized

-Submitted on Wed May 01 2024 07:08:37 GMT-0400 (Atlantic Standard Time) by @kankodu for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 1st 2024 at 13:08:37 UTC by @kankodu for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30584